getstackhead/stackhead/Documentation/stackhead-modules/development/specification.md

 Each StackHead module is to required to have a [module configuration file](module-configuration-file.md) in its root directory.

-## Structure requirements
+### Structure requirements

-StackHead looks for files in the `tasks/steps` directory for the currently performed action.
+StackHead looks for files in the `tasks/steps` directory for the currently performed step.
 Make sure the following files exist and the expected behaviour is implemented accordingly:

 | file path | Expected behaviour | Required for which modules? |